nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---
 ### Marking tutorial attendance for all students displayed as present : `mark-pre-all`

-Marking tutorial attendance for all students displayed as present in the class manager.
+Marking tutorial attendance for all students in current list displayed as present in the class manager.

 Format: `mark-pre-all TUTORIAL_INDEX`

-* The `TUTORIAL_INDEX` must be a valid positive integer, within the configured tutorial count using the `config` command.
+* The `TUTORIAL_INDEX` must be a valid positive integer, within the configured tutorial count given in the `config` command.

 Examples:
 * `mark-pre-all 1`